Paraphraser/PiBuilder/README.md

 If you don't see "OK", start over!

 > If your first attempt was a *direct* download of the `.zip`, consider trying the *indirect* method using a torrent.

-I recommend unpacking each `.zip` to a `.img`.
-While it is true that the imaging tools can use the `.zip` files, it takes a bit longer because the `.zip` still has to be unpacked each time.

 ##### *on the topic of 32- vs 64-bit …*